VandalByte/grub-tweaks/README.md

 </p>

 <p align="center">
-  <b>Anyone 🙋 who wish to contribute new ideas 🧠 / tweaks 💡 are always welcome to do so...
+  <b>Hey there 🙋, if anyone wish to contribute new ideas 🧠 / tweaks 💡 you are always welcome to do so...
 Let's make this page as complete as possible 😄</b>
 </p>

 # 📚 Topics
 - [**Setting GRUB display resolution**](https://github.com/vandalsoul/grub-tweaks#%EF%B8%8F-setting-grub-display-resolution)
 - [**Using a custom background**](https://github.com/vandalsoul/grub-tweaks#%EF%B8%8F-using-a-custom-background)
+- **Adding icons for Submenus**
+- **Setting up GRUB theme in Kali Linux**

 ## 🖥️ Setting GRUB display resolution